ethereum/ethereum-org-website/src/content/social-networks/index.md

 ### MINDS {#minds}

-[MINDS](https://www.minds.com/) is one of the most used decentralized social media platforms.
+[MINDS](https://www.minds.com/) is one of the most used decentralized social networks.
 It works like Facebook and has racked up millions of users already.

 Users use the platform's native ERC-20 token $MIND to pay for items.
 Users can also earn $MIND tokens by publishing popular content, contributing to the ecosystem, and referring others to the platform.

-## Ethereum and legacy social media platforms {#ethereum-and-legacy-social-media-networks}
+## Web2 social networks on Ethereum {#web2-social-networks-and-ethereum}

-Decentralized social media platforms aren't the only ones trying to incorporate blockchain technology.
+[Web3](/web3/) native social platforms aren't the only ones trying to incorporate blockchain technology into social media.
 Many centralized platforms are also planning to integrate Ethereum into their infrastructure:

 ### Reddit {#reddit}